Cats For Africa was established in 2007 to:

-* educate the general public on the smaller wild cats of Africa *
+* provide information on the smaller wild cats of Africa *

-* promote African research projects involved with small cats *
+* promote African research involved with small cats *

 * support conservation of wildlife habitats in Africa *